[?] Subscribe To This Site

 Every State is subject to the (OSHA) Occupational Safety and Health Act.
 That means employers have what's called a "general duty" to protect every person in the workplace from any "recognized hazards" that may cause serious injury or death.
 Violence in the workplace has been designated as a "hazard" meaning companies and organizations are held liable that fail to protect against violence.

 As an employee I expect my employer to do all it legally can to protect me and others from the different types of workplace violence from inside and outside.
-However, I'm not going to assume it has taken all the steps necessary to ensure my safety.
+However, I'm not going to assume my boss has taken all the steps necessary to ensure my safety.
 Continuing to learn all I can about my basic employee rights also includes understanding the various types of workplace violence and how to best prevent becoming a victim.

 Get a FREE subscription to the Basic Employee Rights eNews!